huckor/BER-TLV/README.md

 ## Usage
-Add [BerTlv.cpp](https://github.com/huckor/BER-TLV/blob/master/src/BerTlv.cpp) and [BerTlv.h](https://github.com/huckor/BER-TLV/blob/master/src/BerTlv.h) files into your project and compiled along with it.
+Add [BerTlv.cpp](https://github.com/huckor/BER-TLV/blob/master/src/BerTlv.cpp) and [BerTlv.h](https://github.com/huckor/BER-TLV/blob/master/src/BerTlv.h) files into your project and compile along with it.

 ### How to use parser